hyperdriveguy/deseret-crystal-old/concept/landmark_descriptions.md

 The southern most Trax station.

+## Orem
+Urban city with a booming tech industry.

+### Geneva Steel Plant
+An abandoned steel plant.
+It was closed due to money issues and increasing environmental regulations.

 ## Great Salt Lake Valley
 Dense suburban area (zoom out scale to compensate).
 Lots of houses, chapels, and temples.

+### Millcreek Canyon
+A place that many people in the valley will go to for a nearby camping getaway.
+The canyon is also home to an expensive ski resort.

 ### Religious Distribution
 - 80% Latter-day Saint